Arkansas Society Daughters of the American Revolution Website

 On behalf of the Arkansas Society Daughters of the American Revolution, it is a pleasure to invite you to explore our website where you will discover the many activities in which the members of the National Society Daughters of the American Revolution participate.

 The National Society Daughters of the American Revolution was founded on October 11, 1890, and incorporated in 1896 by an Act of Congress.
-It currently has over 175,000 members in 3,000 chapters in all 50 states and Washington, D.C., and has international chapters in 11 countries.
-Over 930,000 women have joined NSDAR since its inception.
-To learn more about NSDAR, visit our National website at www.dar.org or call (202) 628-1776.
+It currently has over 185,000 members in 3,000 chapters in all 50 states and Washington, D.C., and has international chapters in 11 countries.
+Almost a million women have joined NSDAR since its inception.
+To learn more about NSDAR, visit our National website at www.dar.org or call (202) 628-1776

-The Arkansas Society DAR, organized in 1893 by Mrs. C. R. Breckenridge, has over 2,200 members in 45 chapters located throughout the state.
-Arkansas Daughters are committed to serve their communities through activities following the National Society objectives: promoting patriotism, preserving American history, and securing America’s future through better education.
+The Arkansas Society DAR, organized in 1893 by Mrs. C. R. Breckenridge, has over 2,300 members in 43 chapters located throughout the state.
+Arkansas Daughters are committed to serving their communities through activities that fulfill the National Society objectives of promoting patriotism, preserving American history, and securing America’s future through better education.
 Each member can choose an area from the many committees of service by contributing her talents to the organization.
 Follow the links to learn about the National Society Daughters of the American Revolution.

 By visiting our website, you have expressed an interest in DAR and if you would like more information on becoming a member, please go to the membership section of this website to find out how you can join the Daughters of the American Revolution.